 Dental hygiene, like brushing and flossing, is an important skill to master early in life.
 While there are plenty of ways to make it enjoyable and feel less like a chore each morning and night, children may not get the complete hang of keeping their mouths as healthy as they can be before cavities start to appear.

-In an effort to help prevent cavities, some Reno dentists offer dental sealants as a supplement to regular brushing and flossing.
-To understand if dental sealants are appropriate for your children or yourself, it is helpful to answer the question, “what is a dental sealant?”
+In an effort to help prevent cavities, some Reno dentists offer dental sealants in addition to regular brushing.
+To understand if you should get dental sealants, it is helpful to first answer, “what is a dental sealant?”

 Dental sealants, also referred to as teeth sealants, are a thin coating made of plastic that is placed on the top or bottom of the teeth where chewing occurs.
-In most cases, teeth sealants are used on premolars and molars to help reduce the potential for tooth decay.
-A tooth sealant blocks out plaque as well as food because it forms a protective but thin shield on each tooth to which it is applied.
+In most cases, dentists use teeth sealants on premolars and molars to help reduce the potential for tooth decay.
+Teeth sealants block out plaque as well as food from a protective thin shield applied to the tooth.

-Dental sealants are most often used as a cavity prevention technique in children and teenagers, but at times, Reno dentists will offer dental sealants for adults who do not have decay or multiple fillings.
+Dentists use dental sealants as a cavity prevention technique for children and teenagers.
+However, at times Reno dentists will offer dental sealants for adults who do not have decay or multiple fillings.

-For children and teenagers, sealants for teeth are applied on permanent molars and premolars shortly after the teeth come in.
-Dental sealants for adults are applied as needed based on the potential to prevent cavities as recommended by a Reno dentist.
+For children and teenagers, dentists apply sealants on permanent molars and premolars shortly after the teeth come in.
+A dentist will apply a teeth sealants based on the potential to prevent cavities.

-Your dentist will pack a cotton ball or gauze around the tooth being treated to keep it free from moisture during the application.
+Your dentist will pack a cotton ball around the treated tooth to keep it free from moisture during the application.

-Once this is done, an acid solution is placed on the chewing surface of each tooth to be treated that creates the roughness necessary for the sealant to bond with the tooth.
-The process of rinsing and drying is repeated, and then the sealant is painted carefully on to each treated tooth.
+Then, your dentist will place an acid solution on the chewing surface of each tooth.
+The acid solution will create the roughness necessary for the sealant to bond with the tooth.
+Your dentist will repeat the process of rinsing and drying.
+Then, they will paint the sealant carefully on to each treated tooth.

-A specialized light may be used to expedite the hardening process after the sealant has been applied.
+Your dentist may use a specialized light to expedite the hardening process to the sealant.

-Because toothbrush bristles are not designed to get into the deeper grooves present on the chewing surface of teeth, a tooth sealant is helpful in cavity prevention.
-For children and adults, dental sealants last up to ten years, but do need to be checked during regular exams with your Reno dentist.
+Because your toothbrush isn’t designed to get into the deeper grooves present on the chewing surface of your teeth, you may find a tooth sealant to be helpful in cavity prevention.
+For children and adults, dental sealants last up to ten years.
+Don’t forget to have your sealants checked during regular exams with your Reno dentist.

-Because of their long-lasting nature, dental sealants have the potential to keep children’s teeth healthy and cavity free during the most important years of dental hygiene.
+From their long-lasting nature, dental sealants have the potential to keep children’s teeth healthy and cavity-free during the most important years of dental hygiene.

-Adults who are candidates for dental sealants also benefit from the simple procedure and can remain without the occurrence of cavities for an extended period of time.
+Adults who are candidates for teeth sealants also benefit from the simple procedure.
+Adults with sealants can remain without the occurrence of cavities for an extended period of time.

-If you are wondering, what are dental sealants or how they may be beneficial to you or your child, contact our office today to schedule your next dental check-up.
-Our experienced team can provide all the information you need to answer the question, what is a dental sealant.
+If you are wondering how sealants may be beneficial to you or your child, contact our office today to schedule your next dental check-up.
+Our experienced team can provide all the information you need.
+Contact Reno Dental Associates today.